- just now Dare To Try! Nia Sharma Rocks The Sleek Pink Eyeliner Look And Sets Major Goals For Summer Season

-1 August 2019 marks the 99th death anniversary of the revolutionary freedom fighter and Indian nationalist Bal Gangadhar Tilak.
+1 August 2020 marks the 100th death anniversary of the revolutionary freedom fighter and Indian nationalist Bal Gangadhar Tilak.
 The first leader of the insurgent movement - the Indian Independence movement, Tilak was known as the 'Father of Indian Unrest'.
-A scholar, a teacher and a philosopher, he founded the Indian Home Rule League, and served as its president.
+A scholar, a teacher and a philosopher, he founded the Indian Home Rule League and served as its president.

 Early Years Of Bal Gangadhar Tilak